Francis Case: U.S. Senate (1951–1962)

 Case decided to run for the Senate in the 1950 election, and defeated the incumbent John Chandler Gurney in the Republican primary.
-In the general election he easily defeated Democrat John A. Engel receiving 63% of the vote.
-In his first term in the Senate he served as chairman of the United States Senate Committee on the District of Columbia from 1953 to 1955, and was a supporter of greater self-rule in the district.
-In 1954 he served on a committee to investigate censuring Senator Joseph McCarthy.
-Case was reelected to the Senate in 1956, in a very close race against Democrat Kenneth Holum receiving 50.8% of the vote.
+In the general election, he easily defeated Democrat John A. Engel, receiving 63% of the vote.
+In his first term in the Senate, he served as chairman of the United States Senate Committee on the District of Columbia from 1953 to 1955, and was a supporter of greater self-rule in the district.
+In 1954, he served on a committee to investigate censuring Senator Joseph McCarthy.
+Case was reelected to the Senate in 1956, in a very close race against Democrat Kenneth Holum, receiving 50.8% of the vote.

-Case was known as a moderate Senator whose main goals were to expand America's road and waterway infrastructure, particularly in South Dakota.
+Case was known as a moderate senator whose main goals were to expand America's road and waterway infrastructure, particularly in South Dakota.
 Lake Francis Case, along the Missouri River, is named after him, as is a bridge on I-395 in Washington, D.C.
 Case voted in favor of the Civil Rights Acts of 1957 and 1960, but did not vote on the 24th Amendment to the U.S. Constitution.

+In 1956, Case alleged that he had been offered a $2,500 campaign contribution dependent on his support for the Harris-Fulbright Natural Gas Bill which would deregulate the natural gas market.
+The scandal led to the veto of the bill by President Dwight D. Eisenhower.

 Case served in the Senate from 1951 until his death.
 He died of a heart attack at the Naval Hospital in Bethesda, Maryland, on June 22, 1962.
-His death occurred several months before the expiration of his second term in the Senate. he was buried at Black Hills National Cemetery in Sturgis.
+His death occurred several months before the expiration of his second term in the Senate.
+He is buried at Black Hills National Cemetery in Sturgis.